TGDivy/TGDivy/README.md

 ## 💬🌞

-> Intelligence, imagination, and knowledge are essential resources, but only effectiveness converts them into results. ~ Peter Drucker
+> Always focus on the front windshield and not the rear view mirror. ~ Colin Powell

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )